EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 Made in Germany Quality

-German AI quality standards can give you international competitive advantage - "Trusted AI Made in Germany".
+German AI quality standards can give you international competitive advantage -- "Trusted AI Made in Germany."

 Success Factors for Germany

-• Legal Harmonization: Integrated compliance frameworks for GDPR and AI Act
+• Legal harmonization: Integrated compliance frameworks for GDPR and AI Act

 Regulatory Sandboxes

-Requirement: Every EU member state must have at least one AI regulatory sandbox by 2 August 2026
+Requirement: Every EU Member State must have at least one AI regulatory sandbox by 2 August 2026.

-Benefits for Companies:
+Benefits for businesses:

-• Test innovative AI in controlled environment
+• Test innovative AI in controlled environments

 • Reduced immediate compliance burden